An estimated 2.1 million Canadians suffer from AMD, with an estimated 78,000 developing AMD every year.

 With early detection, supplementation and management can reduce the immediate severity of AMD as well as delay its onset.

-While there are some risk factors cannot be controlled – such as age, race, and family history – many risk factors can be controlled – such as smoking, weight, hypertension, diet, and UV exposure.
+While there are some risk factors that cannot be controlled – such as age, race, and family history – many risk factors can be controlled – such as smoking, weight, hypertension, diet, and UV exposure.